amattock/Agronomix/README.md

 # Agronomix

 ## Introduction
-Agronomix is a web application dedicated to providing farmers and other stakeholders with valuable data on crop health, weather conditions, and additional relevant metrics.
+Agronomix is a web application dedicated to providing farmers and other stakeholders with valuable data on lists of location, weather conditions, and additional relevant metrics.

 The main goal of this dashboard is to assist farmers and stakeholders in making data-driven decisions for their agricultural activities.